fuxingloh/contented/packages/contented-example/docs/03:api.md

 ### `contented build`

-Generates the `./dist` output that can be published into NPM registry for creating derivative site.
+Generates the `./dist` output that can be published into the NPM registry for creating a derivative site.
 Minimally, you need to configure your `package.json` with these fields:

 ```json
 {